christianvedels/A_perfect_storm/README.md

 ### F. Archaeological data
 The archaehological data used, can be downloaded from the website of the Danish Agency of Culture and Palaces.
 They maintain a database og all arhaeological sites in Denmark.
 This data is processed in '008_Archaeological_data.R'.

+### G. Soil types shape
+This contains the soil types of modern day Denmark, which was largely determined in the last ice age.
+See Pedersen et al (2019).
+It can be downloaded from: https://www.geus.dk/produkter-ydelser-og-faciliteter/data-og-kort/danske-kort/download-jordartskort

 ## References
 Boberg-Fazlic, N., Jensen, P.S., Lampe, M. et al. ‘Getting to Denmark’: the role of agricultural elites for development.
 J Econ Growth (2023). https://doi.org/10.1007/s10887-023-09226-8

 Degn, O. (1989).
 Byer, byhierarkier og byudvikling.
 Historie/Jyske Samlinger. https://tidsskrift.dk/historiejyskesamling/article/view/40197

 Harris, C. D. (1954).
 The Market as a Factor in the Localization of Industry in the United States.
 Annals of the Association of American Geographers, 44(4), 315–348.

+Pedersen, S., Hermansen, B., Nathan, C., & Tougaard, L. (2019).
+Surface geology map of Denmark 1:200 000, version 2.
+GEUS. https://eng.geus.dk/products-services-facilities/data-and-maps/maps-of-denmark